 Over the years the festival has evolved from just opening doors to encompassing a wide range of innovative and dynamic events.
 However, too often we’re still perceived as only being for traditional heritage audiences.
 New Wave seeks to change that.
 It aims to enable the delivery of high quality events that push the boundaries of what people expect of Heritage Open Days, widening our appeal to audience groups that we have previously struggled to reach.

-Each year participants received guidance and support from guest speakers, for example, the Imperial War Museums, the Tate, the Audience Agency, Kids in Museums, Historic England, Decision House, Y Heritage Leicester YMCA, and Chloé Nelkin Consulting have all spoken previously.
-Building on these training sessions participants conducted their own local research and engaged local young people in planning creative new events at their sites.
-From these learnings, new connections and partnerships were formed and a whole host of exciting events were put together.
+Each year participating organisers receive funding to put on their event, and get specialist guidance and support from guest speakers, for example, the Imperial War Museums, the Tate, the Audience Agency, Kids in Museums, Historic England, Decision House, Y Heritage Leicester YMCA, and Chloé Nelkin Consulting have all spoken previously.
+Building on these training sessions participants conduct their own local research and engage local young people collaboratively to create new events at their sites.
+From these learnings, new connections and partnerships are formed and a whole host of exciting events are put together.

-Past participants have created a range of innovative events including interactive workshops, escape rooms, museum lates, sports days and an outdoor cinema.
-Get a taste of them in our yearly spotlights:
+Past participants have created a range of innovative events including interactive workshops, escape rooms, museum lates, outdoor cinemas, and all sorts of quirky pop-ups.
+See who took part: